bhuvancom/Android_Calculator/README.md

 # Android_Calculator
-In this calculator the basic operation like Add , Subtract , Multiplication , Division , Percentage .
+In this calculator following operation : Add , Subtract , Multiplication , Division , Percentage , Factorial can be Calculated.